HeLoFusion: An Efficient and Scalable Encoder for Modeling Heterogeneous and Multi-Scale Interactions in Trajectory Prediction: Experiments

 \subsection{Results}

 As shown in Table~\ref{tab:waymo_results}, HeLoFusion achieves state-of-the-art performance on the WOMD test set among all comparable single-model, Lidar-free methods.
 Our model achieves the highest Soft mAP of 47.32\% and mAP of 46.24\% on the test set; additionally, on the validation set, it also achieves the highest mAP of 46.37\%.
 These results demonstrate the proposed model's ability to generate accurate and well-calibrated trajectory predictions.
 Notably, it also achieves the lowest displacement errors (0.5690 minADE and 1.1596 minFDE) and the best Overlap Rate (12.43\%), indicating superior geometric accuracy and physical realism.
 Compared to its backbone, BeTopNet, HeLoFusion provides a clear improvement across most metrics, validating that our locality-focused approach effectively enhances feature representation.
 The strong performance confirms that modeling localized, heterogeneous interactions is a highly effective strategy for improving autonomous driving motion prediction accuracy.
+We also conducted a comparison of peak GPU memory usage to verify the computational scalability of our method, with more details available in Appendix \ref{sec:app:compute_resource}.